 Creating a program for Commerce City

 The city is now working to create a preservation program that works in the local context of residents, businesses and other community stakeholders with an interest in preserving Commerce City’s past.
 Community feedback will be an important part of creating the city’s program.
 This process will likely involve creating new regulations with a historic preservation ordinance in the city’s code and could lead to the creation of a historic preservation board to help advise city council on its implementation.

 A draft version of the city’s historic preservation program is nearly complete, but the city is seeking additional feedback to fine-tune the details of the proposed program.
 A public open house on Jan.
 16 discussed how this program may affect residents, local benefits of historic preservation, how to stay involved through the establishment of a Commerce City Local Landmark Register, and design review for local landmark properties.

 If you missed the open house, take the survey below to tell us which criteria apply to different types of sites that could be considered for preservation:

 Work on the draft historic preservation program began in summer 2019 with a public meeting on Aug.
 21 and outreach to community stakeholders.
-Once a draft ordinance to create the program is complete, it should go before city council and the planning commission for feedback in February and could be considered for adoption in the spring.
+Once a draft ordinance to create the program is complete, it will be presented to city council and the planning commission for feedback and then be considered for adoption.